 Doctors allow the chemotherapy drugs to flow between the patient and perfusion system for a set period of time.
 Some studies describe an exposure time of up to two hours, although doctors rarely perform the chemotherapy bath for longer than one hour.

-The entire procedure may take between six and 18 hours to complete, as surgery times will vary.
+The entire procedure, including cytoreductive surgery and HIPEC treatment, may take between six and 18 hours to complete, as surgery times will vary.
 The more the cancer has spread within the abdomen, the longer surgery will take.

 After the procedure, you should expect a recovery time of several months.
 Your treatment team will go over everything you need to know about the recovery process, including how to care for your incision wounds and encourage healing.

 The most challenging aspect of recovery will be the fatigue.
 It will likely take two to three months until you begin to feel back to normal.
-Until then, it is important to stay active (within your limits).
+Until then, it is important to stay active (within your limits) and maintain good nutrition.
 You should attempt to get up and move around during recovery, each day striving to accomplish a little more.

 Patients who opt for HIPEC may be treated with a variety of medicines that can kill cancer cells and halt the growth and spread of tumors.
 Mesothelioma specialists have spent many years comparing the effectiveness of a wide range of drugs.
 Study results suggest that patients treated with two drugs rather than one often experience improved survival.